gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

     water configuration file |tip4p.gro|,
     and copy it in the 'preparation/' folder.
-Then, in order to add (tip4p) water molecules to both gro and top file, use the gmx solvate command as follow:
+Then, in order to add (tip4p) water molecules to both gro and top file, use the *gmx solvate* command as follows:

 ..  code-block:: bw